 Exposed to plenty of creative ideas on the internet, AI copywriters can help kick-start the copywriting process with a catchy headline, along with a compelling description.

 Social media copy

 Give the AI some context on what your post is about and it'll generate creative, engaging captions that are optimized for the platform.
-For instance, when generating captions for Instagram, the AI copywriter will know to add in a couple of hashtags.
+For instance, with an Instagram caption generator, the AI copywriter will know to add in a couple of hashtags.

 Those who run social media accounts would know how important it is to post frequently and consistently.
 Turning to an AI copywriter for some help with your captions can save you a significant amount of time, especially when the ideas run dry.

 How can I make it work for me?